ServiceStackApps/HelloMobile/README.md

 ServiceStack Mobile and Desktop Apps
 ====================================

-This projects contains several examples for consuming ServiceStack Typed Services from different native Mobile and Desktop Apps developed with C#/.NET.
-Using C# to develop native Mobile and Desktop Apps provides a number of benefits including maximum reuse of your investments across both multiple Client Apps, reusing shared functionality, libraries, knowledge, development workflow and environment in both Client and Server Apps.
+This projects contains several examples for consuming ServiceStack Typed Services from different native Mobile and Desktop Apps developed with .NET.
+Using C# to develop native Mobile and Desktop Apps provides a number of benefits including maximum reuse of your investments across multiple Client Apps where they're able to reuse shared functionality, libraries, knowledge, development workflow and environment in both Client and Server Apps.

-This reusability is enhanced with ServiceStack which provides a highly productive development experience we're you're able to reuse the same POCO DTOs used to define the Services contract, in Clients Apps providing a terse, end-to-end typed API without any additional custom build tools, code-gen or any other artificial machinery, by using just `ServiceModel.dll` DTOs and any of the available highly performant [C#/.NET generic Service Clients](http://docs.servicestack.net/csharp-client).
+This reusability is enhanced with ServiceStack which provides a highly productive development workflow which lets you reuse the same POCO DTOs used to define the Services contract with, in Clients Apps to provide a terse, end-to-end typed API without any additional custom build tools, code-gen or any other artificial machinery, by using just the DTOs in the shared `ServiceModel.dll` with any of the available highly performant [.NET generic Service Clients](http://docs.servicestack.net/csharp-client) which encourages development of [resilient message-based Services](http://docs.servicestack.net/what-is-a-message-based-web-service) for enabling [highly decoupled](http://docs.servicestack.net/service-gateway) and easily [substituable and mockable](http://docs.servicestack.net/csharp-client#built-in-clients) Service Integrations.

 ## Mobile and Desktop Apps